 Built in the early 1690s, Munroe Tavern became a field hospital for the wounded.
 You can take a 30 mixture tour and examine period artifacts and furniture.

 The Hancock-Clarke House contains period furniture of the Clarke family and Reverend John Hancock, grandfather of the signer of the Declaration of Independence.

-Where to stay: Inn at Hastings Park, North Bridge Inn
+- Where to stay: Inn at Hastings Park, Element Lexington

 I hope you’ve enjoyed my guide to the best and most beautiful places to visit in Massachusetts.
 You may enjoy these other United States travel guides and resources: